Thermometry Based on a Superconducting Qubit

-Measurements of the qubit effective temperature for devices R2-I, R4-I and Q2-III extracted from $A_2$ are shown in Fig.\,\ref{fig:exp1}\,d and demonstrate a linear behaviour in the temperature range $120-230$\,mK close to one-to-one correspondence with the temperature of the mixing chamber stage $T_\mathrm{MXC}$ of the cryostat.
-At lower temperatures of the cryostat $T_\mathrm{eff}$ exhibits saturation, reaching $T_\mathrm{eff}^0\approx 65-85\,$mK, which coincides with the saturation temperature estimated from the population in Fig.\,\ref{fig:exp1}\,c.
-This elevated temperature compared to $T_\mathrm{MXC}$ is most probably caused by imperfect shielding against thermal photons and insufficient filtering of the measurement lines.
-For comparison, $T_\mathrm{eff}$ extracted using all nine methods $A_1, A_2, A_3, B_1, \dots, C_3$ are shown in Fig.\,\ref{fig:model}\,a.
-A thorough explanation of the deviations between the experimental data and the expected behaviour above 170\,mK in Figs.\,\ref{fig:exp1}\,c,\,d requires consideration of the time evolution of the qubit population due to its finite lifetime, which we discuss in the following subsection.
+Measurements of the qubit effective temperature and an example of population measurements in terms of datasets $A, B$ and $C$ are shown in Fig.\,\ref{fig:exp1A}.
+The effective qubit temperature demonstrates a linear behavior in the temperature range $100-200$\,mK close to one-to-one correspondence with the temperature of the mixing chamber stage $T_\mathrm{MXC}$ of the cryostat.
+At lower temperatures of the cryostat $T_\mathrm{eff}$ exhibits saturation, reaching $T_\mathrm{eff}^0\approx 65-85\,$mK, which coincides with the saturation temperature estimated from the population $p_e/p_g \approx 0.024$ in Fig.\,\ref{fig:exp1A}\,b.
+This elevated temperature compared to the base temperature of the cryostat can be explained by the presence of two baths, coupled to the qubit.
+One of these baths has the cryostat temperature $T_\mathrm{MXC}$ while the second one, to which we will refer as to ``environment'', is probably caused by imperfect shielding against thermal photons and insufficient filtering of the measurement lines, has a constant temperature $T_\mathrm{env}$.
+We discuss this model in Section\,\ref{sec:2_baths}.